baldurk/renderdoc/docs/window/texture_viewer.rst

 This is a powerful tool for quickly diagnosing issues and can be very useful for locating what you're looking for.
 Several overlays are available that can be rendered over any texture, although most of them are only meaningful for currently bound render targets.

-* ``Highlight Drawcall`` will do pretty much as it says.
-It darkens everything except the current drawcall which is highlighted in flat colour.
+* ``Highlight Drawcall`` will do show the area covered by the drawcall.
+It darkens everything except the current drawcall which is highlighted in a flat color.
 This makes whatever is being drawn stand out and can be useful for seeing where the current object is on screen, especially if rapidly browsing through the frame.

 * ``Wireframe Mesh`` will render a wireframe mesh of the current drawcall over the top of the image.